Guide for Solo Female Travel – New York City

 Taking the Subway in New York City

-The New York subway can be confusing but if you give it a try you will find yourself getting across the city quickly and cheaply.
+The New York subway can be confusing and many solo female travellers like to avoid it.
+I decided to give it a try and found that it wasn’t as intimidating as I first thought and found myself getting across the city quickly and cheaply.

 Of course, I can’t pretend to tell you I know everything about the subway, but here are some things that you may find helpful.